If you’ve been waiting to see how the Tesla Powerwall compatible SMA Sunny Boy Storage solar inverter/charger looks – here it is.

 Download the Sunny Boy Storage 2.5 datasheet here.

-Until the Sunny Boy Storage is available in Australia, the only way to retrofit a Tesla Powerwall to an existing solar power system is by using the SolarEdge / StorEdge solution, available from Energy Matters’ parent company, SunEdison Australia.
+Until the Sunny Boy Storage was available in Australia, the only way to retrofit a Tesla Powerwall to an existing solar power system is by using the SolarEdge / StorEdge solution, available from Energy Matters’ parent company.

 The SolarEdge inverter has a 12 year warranty and the extra benefit of enabling another solar PV array to be added at any time in the future, directly into the SolarEdge inverter.